Overview

 I used body storming to quickly test and iterate the key flows.
 2 participants explored the experience and co-created suggestions and ai traits.
 I aimed to see if the behaviour steering scenario was realistic and whether it sounded meaningful for the target user to make mindful decisions while list-making.

 I acted as the app while the participant tested the shopping list-making experience with a given scenario.
+It was a think-a-loud session, and we iterated the concept throughout the process.

 Introducing the moods functions.